 "We have to go there and give ourselves a chance to qualify with everybody believing we can do it.
 We have to behave on the football pitch like a team who wants to do it.
 That will be the task in the preparation."

-While Bayern will provide a fearsome offensive threat with the likes of Mandzukic and Muller, Wenger hinted that he will set out his team to get goals from the opening whistle.
+While Bayern will provide a fearsome offensive threat with the likes of Mandzukic and Muller (as well as Arjen Robben, who is struggling for a starting XI place), Wenger hinted that he will set out his team to get goals from the off.

 "How will we go into the game tactically?
 I haven't decided yet," he continued.
 "It will be with an ambitious plan, that is for sure.
 We have to try to put Bayern on the back foot; subconsciously anyway, they think they are through and we have to subconsciously think that we can do it.
 The only way to do it is to have a very positive attitude from the start."